-Chapter 5: Sureties
+Chapter 5: Financial guarantors/supporters (Sureties)

-If you have read the previous chapter, you will know that you do not need a surety to apply for bail.
+If you have read the previous chapter, you will know that you do not need a financial guarantor/supporter (also known as sureties) to apply for bail.

-However, if you are lucky enough to have sureties, this chapter explains more about using them.
+However, if you are lucky enough to have financial supporters, this chapter explains more about using them.

-What is a surety?
+What is a financial guarantor/supporter?

-A surety is someone who promises the court that he or she:
+A financial supporter is someone who promises the court that he or she: